noxthot/ss22_julia_workshop/pages/introduction/package_manager.md

 ```julia-repl
 (@v1.7) pkg> update FastGaussQuadrature
 ```
-To get a list of all installed packages you can type
+To get a list of all installed packages we can type
 ```julia-repl
 (@v1.7) pkg> status
 ```
-It is good practice to add packages only for certain projects to prevent conflicting packages.
+It is good practice to add packages only for certain projects to prevent conflicting packages, see [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell).
 This can be done by creating a new package environment.
 Here we create an environment called `example`:
 ```julia-repl
 (@v1.7) pkg> activate example
 ```
-If you check this new environment with the `status` command you will see that you have a clean package environment.
-You can return to the default environment by typing `activate`.
-Type `activate .`, if you want to create an environment that is identified with the project folder you are working on.
-Whenever someone uses your project folder, this person can enter the same environment by typing `activate .` and install all needed packages with the used versions by typing `instantiate`.
-If you do not want to enter the julia environment, simply type
+If we check this new environment with the `status` command we will see that we have a clean package environment.
+We can return to the default environment by typing `activate`.
+We type `activate .`, if we want to create an environment that is identified with the project folder we are currently working in.
+Whenever someone uses this project folder, this person can enter the same environment by typing `activate .` and install all needed packages with the used versions by typing `instantiate`.
+If we do not want to start the REPL we can still include the environment by simply typing
 ```shell
 julia --project=. main.jl
 ```